We tried Joanna Gaines' budget centerpiece hack - it is unbelievably simple!

 (Image credit: Courtesy of Magnolia Network)

-Interiors expert and star of Fixer Upper Joanna Gaines has shared a simple way to make a striking centerpiece without spending a ton of money at the florist.
+Interiors expert and star of Fixer Upper Joanna Gaines has shared a simple way to make a striking centerpiece.
+It's so easy to do and is perfect for bringing nature into your home without the expense.

-In a previous episode of the home renovation show, she reveals a budget centerpiece hack using glass vases and single leaves cut from the front yard to add a touch of green to a dining table.
+In an episode of the home renovation show, she revealed how to do her a thrifty centerpiece hack, which uses glass vases and single leaves cut from the front yard to add a touch of green to a dining table or coffee table.
+This is low-cost as you don't need to buy specific plants for this — you just need ones from your own backyard, along with display jars.

 Joanna Gaines' budget centerpiece hack demonstrated on a coffee table - showing leaves places inside of glasses, with a floral arrangement on the side, and a sofa beyond